Preparatory Work (Spring 1997)

-Faculty seminar on further specification of Level IV and V courses (Byrnes, October 25, 1999).
+Faculty seminar on the further specification of Level IV and V courses (Byrnes, October 25, 1999).

 Level-specific work to coordinate speaking and writing-assessment and end-of-semester assessment and data gathering.

-Creation of a shared network drive which contains all pedagogical information of the sequences levels I-III and Text in Context and is available to the entire teaching staff.
+Creation of a shared network drive that contains all pedagogical information of the sequences levels I-III and Text in Context and is available to the entire teaching staff.